crocs-muni/ECTester/README.md

 which specifies the number of the first test to be run, and optionally the number of the last test to be run as `-t <test_suite>[:start_index[:stop_index]]`.

 Use with `-o / --output [out_type:]<out_file>` to output the test results to a file.
+Use `-n / --number` to repeat tests multiple times (for example if you want more information on timings).
+Use `-ts / --test-shuffle` to shuffle the tests in the test suite.
+Use `--cleanup` to issue a JavaCard cleanup command after each group of tests (`JCSystem.requestObjectDeletion()`).

 For possible formats of this file see [FORMAT](docs/FORMAT.md).
 For more info about the test suites see [TESTS](docs/TESTS.md).